Royal Sicilian Regiment: The Royal Sicilian Regiment of Foot

-In 1814, the Sicilian Regiment took over the island of Ponza and then participated in the capture of the island of Corfu.
 During its stay in garrison at Malta, the regiment distinguished itself for the management of the terrible plague of that year, being highly praised for it by Governor Thomas Maitland.
 The following year the Regiment was to be called back to Britain, but Napoleon's escape from Elba prevented it, and the Sicilian Regiment was called on to fight Joachim Murat in Italy.

-The regiment was finally disbanded on March 24, 1816, as were many other foreign regiments in the British Army, such as the King's German Legion.
+The regiment was finally disbanded on 24 March 1816, as were many other foreign regiments in the British Army, such as the King's German Legion.

 Uniform

 In 1810 the Sicilian Regiment wore the scarlet British infantry coat with dark green facings, collar and cuffs, white lace, stovepipe shako with bugle badge (which may later have been replaced by a Tarleton helmet) with a green plume, white breeches and black 3/4 gaiters.
 Officers' "metal" was gold, with golden buttons with the royal crown and the words "Sicilian Regiment" around it.